meghislain/RL_ART_Synthetic/README.md

-# RL_Delivery
+# RL_ART_Synthetic

-Welcome to the GitHub repository for [*Reinforcement Learning for Real-Time Adaptive Proton Therapy on 4D Synthetic Data*].
+Welcome to the GitHub repository for *Reinforcement Learning for Real-Time Adaptive Proton Therapy on 4D Synthetic Data*.

 <ins>Authors:</ins>